UniversitaDellaCalabria/Portale-PoC/README.md

 This project is composed by the following applications:
 - websites, where multiple sites can be defined.
-- cms_contexts, where webpaths and EditorialBoard Users and Permissions can be defined
+- cms.contexts, where webpaths and EditorialBoard Users and Permissions can be defined
-- cms_templates, where multiple page templates and page blocks can be managed
+- cms.templates, where multiple page templates and page blocks can be managed
-- cms_medias, specialized app for management, upload and navigation of media files.
+- cms.medias, specialized app for management, upload and navigation of media files.
-- cms_menus, specialized app for navigation bar creation and management.
+- cms.menus, specialized app for navigation bar creation and management.
-- cms_carousels, specialized app for Carousel and Slider creation and management.
+- cms.carousels, specialized app for Carousel and Slider creation and management.
+- cms.pages, where Editorial boards can create Pages.
-- cms, where Editorial boards can create Pages and News to be published in one or more Contexts.
+- cms.publications, where Editorial boards publish contents in one or more WebPath.
+- cms.search, MongoDB Search Engine and management commands.

 > :warning: **If you are a pure Djangoer**:

-You should know that templates and urls would be managed with cms_context, entirely through admin interface.
+You should know that templates and urls would be managed with `cms.context`, entirely through admin interface.
 We can even load third-party django applications, it's necessary to take into account that you should configured your django urls paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
 You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified namespace.

-The module `cms_contexts` defines the multiple website management (multi contexts) we have adopted.
+The module `cms.contexts` defines the multiple website management (multi contexts) we have adopted.
 Each context mail ches a Path and a web page, it's nothing more than a webpath.
-Each context has users (Editorial Board Editors) with one or more of the following permissions (see `cms_context.settings.CMS_CONTEXT_PERMISSIONS`):
+Each context has users (Editorial Board Editors) with one or more of the following permissions (see `cms.contexts.settings.CMS_CONTEXT_PERMISSIONS`):

 ````
 CMS_CONTEXT_PERMISSIONS = (('1', _('can edit created by him/her in his/her context')),